brobson/anna.github.io/_posts/2015-05-11-6-Ways-Ethics-Can-Help-Your-Budding-Merger.markdown

 ---
 layout: post
 title: "6 Ways Ethics Can Help Your Budding Merger"
-tags: business, merger, leadership
+tags: business merger leadership
 ---

-##6 Ways Ethics Can Help Your Budding Merger
+# 6 Ways Ethics Can Help Your Budding Merger

 So, you’re merging with another company.
 You’re getting ready for the blending of the 2 businesses, ready to take the best of both and make it one better unit, best of both worlds as they say.